jdavis/jdavis.github.com/_posts/2014-02-12-doing-your-homework-in-latex.md

 2. **You can see your homework materialize in front of you.**
    Seeing the results and the equations in their complete LaTeX-glory is a very powerful way to conceptualize things.
-There's just something different about seeing the everything perfectly that makes the subject easier to understand.
+There's just something different about the way things look so perfect that makes the subject easier to understand.

 3. **It's *very* neat & tidy.**
    Although my [handwriting has improved][handwriting] quite a bit, I still find